fultonj/zed/adopt/README.md

 Use
 [install_yamls/devsetup](https://github.com/openstack-k8s-operators/install_yamls/tree/master/devsetup)
-to configure edpm-compute-0 with isolated networks which can acceess the new control plane on k8s.
+to configure edpm-compute-0 with isolated networks which can access the new control plane on k8s.

 Install OpenStack Wallaby using
 [TripleO